Wednesday, March 1, 2017

 Getting a contraceptive implant (Jadelle) just got easier and cheaper.

-Women no longer need to collect the implant themselves from the pharmacy, or pay the $5.00 prescription fee.
+Women no longer need to collect the implant themselves from the pharmacy, or pay a prescription fee.

 This means the Jadelle implant is now completely free for people under 22.